Johnny Rebel (musician): Career

 Johnny Rebel's songs found some popularity in some Southern juke joints, but never received radio airplay, and in time Trahan largely forgot about the venture.
 With the emergence of the Internet, Johnny Rebel gained newfound fame, and Trahan hired fan Brad Herman as his new manager in 2001.
 He then recorded and released a new song titled "Infidel Anthem", describing the "whipping" America should lay on Osama bin Laden following the September 11 attacks.
 Herman booked him on The Howard Stern Show, where he promoted the song.
 This led to increased interest in his music.
 Trahan eventually cut ties with Herman, but released two records in 2003.

-CD design

-A CD compilation of his works simply shows a hooded member of the Ku Klux Klan together with a depiction of the Confederate battle flag.
-The cover of the album It's the Attitude, Stupid! shows a hooded Klansman, holding an MP3 player with a Confederate flag texture, and wearing earphones.

 Performances

 According to Trahan, he only performed a Johnny Rebel song once.
 He said that he was performing in Kaplan, Louisiana, when someone in the crowd requested a Rebel song, and he obliged after making sure there were no black people in the audience.